 If the temperature reading is in the amber or red results we will not proceed with the appointment.

 When the client attends our office the lawyer seeing the client will go to the front door to collect their client, take the client temperature and take their client to their office.
-On the way to and from the front door all inner doors will be opened so the client does not have to touch any surfaces.
+On the way to and from the front door all inner doors will be open so the client does not have to touch any surfaces.